reframejs/reframe/docs/usage-manual.template.md

 The DOM changes over time and we say that the page is *DOM-dynamic*.

+But why does Reframe hydrates the DOM whereas it previously didn't for our previous examples?
+The reason is that our page object is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`, whereas our previous examples where saved as `*.html.js` files.

+A page with a page object saved as `pages/*.html.js` is treated as DOM-static and a page with a page object saved as `pages/*.universal.js` is treated as DOM-dynamic.
+Reframe also picks up `pages/*.entry.js` and `pages/*.dom.js` files and we talk about these in the next two sections.

-In case you are curious, the loaded JavaScript is
+In case you are curious, the loaded JavaScript
- - `/commons.hash_xxxxxxxxxxxxxxxxxxxx.js`,
+ - `/commons.hash_xxxxxxxxxxxxxxxxxxxx.js`
-   around 250KB in production,
-   inlcudes React (~100KB),
-   polyfills (~100KB),
-   the router, and `@reframe/browser`.
+   is around 250KB in production, inlcudes React (~100KB), polyfills (~100KB), the router, and `@reframe/browser`.
    It is loaded by all pages and is indefinitely cached across all pages.
  - `/TimePage.entry.hash_xxxxxxxxxxxxxxxxxxxx.js`
-   includes the compiled version of `TimePage.universal.js` and a tiny "entry wrapper".
+   includes the compiled version of `TimePage.universal.js` and a tiny wrapper.
    It is specific to the page and is typically lightweight.

-But the question arises, why does Reframe hydrate the view on the DOM whereas it previously didn't for our previous examples?
-It's because our page object is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`, whereas our previous examples where saved as `*.html.js`.
-A file saved as `pages/*.html.js` is treated as a page object defining a DOM-static page and a file saved as `pages/*.universal.js` is treated as a page object defining a DOM-dynamic page.
-Reframe also picks up `pages/*.entry.js` and `pages/*.dom.js` files and we talk about these files in the next two sections.
+Hydrating the entire view of the page is not always what we want.

 Imagine a page where a vast majority of the page is DOM-static and only some parts of the page need to be made DOM-dynamic.
+It that case,
-It would be wasteful to load the view's entire code and to hydrate the whole page in the browser.
+it would be wasteful to load the view's entire code in the browser and to hydrate the whole page.
 Instead we can tell Reframe to hydrate only parts of the page.
-We call this technique `partial DOM-dynamic`.
+We call this technique *partial DOM-dynamic*.

 #### Partial DOM-dynamic

 Instead of hydrating the whole page we can tell Reframe to hydrate only some parts of the page.
-This effectively makes these parts DOM-dynamic while the rest of the page stays DOM-static.
+This means that while these parts are DOM-dynamic, the rest of the page stays DOM-static.
 (Hence the term "partial DOM-dynamic".)

-This can be a significant performance improvement when large portions of a page doesn't need to be DOM-dynamic.
+This can be a significant performance improvement when large portions of the page doesn't need to be DOM-dynamic.

 It also introduces a clean separation between DOM-static components and DOM-dynamic components, making reasoning about your page easier.

-To achieve such partial hydration, instead of defining a page as one page object `MyDynamicPage.universal.js` we define the page with two page objects, one as `MyDynamicPage.html.js` meant for server-side rendering, and another `MyDynamicPage.dom.js` meant for browser-side rendering, like the following.
+To achieve such partial hydration, instead of defining a page with one page object `MyDynamicPage.universal.js`, we define the page with two page objects.
+One as `MyDynamicPage.html.js` meant for server-side rendering and another `MyDynamicPage.dom.js` meant for browser-side rendering.
+Like in the following.

 ~~~js
 !INLINE ../example/pages/NewsPage.html.js